If you’re staying in and around Truckee with kids, Tahoe Donner is an affordable ski resort that’s great for beginners, including children.

 - Lessons: Group and private ski and snowboarding lessons book fast, especially the longer sessions.
 Reservations are recommended weeks in advance for peak dates and at least 48 hours in advance for other dates.
 If your date is booked, keep checking the website.
 Sometimes other people cancel lessons and you can snag one that way.
 That’s what we did during this last trip.

-- Tahoe Donner offers downhill ski and snowboard group lessons (ages 7+), private lessons (ages 3+), and group lessons specific to kids under age 5 (Snowflakes and Shedder program).
+- Tahoe Donner offers downhill ski and snowboard youth (ages 7+) and adult group lessons, private lessons (ages 3+), and group lessons specific to kids age 3-6 (Snowflakes and Shedder program).
 Young children need to be potty trained and willing to ski/board.

 - Group lesson packages include a full-day lift ticket and full-day equipment rental, including a helmet.